 We have built our reputation as an organization that requires ethical business practices and high levels of integrity in our business transactions.
-Oceaneering’s Core Values underlie our Code of Business Conduct and Ethics and related policies and procedures (collectively, our “Code of Conduct”), which guide our employees and business associates on a daily basis.
+Oceaneering’s Core Values underlie our Code of Conduct and related policies and procedures (collectively, our “Code of Conduct”), which guide our employees and business associates on a daily basis.

 In addition, Oceaneering recognizes that the strength of its reputation is based not only on our own conduct, but also on the behavior of those with whom we do business.
 As such, it is our goal to ensure that our relationships with suppliers reflect and support high ethical standards.
 We are committed to work with our suppliers to promote responsible practices around the world.
 Our intent is for our suppliers to share our values and share our commitment to conduct business in an ethical, legal and socially responsible manner.

 We Want to Hear From You

 If you have any compliance or ethics concerns regarding our Code of Conduct, accounting controls, auditing matters, or any other concerns, we want to hear from you.
 All concerns will be reported and assigned to appropriate parties for review.
 Ultimately, adherence to our Core Values and compliance with our Code of Conduct are overseen by Oceaneering’s Board of Directors and its committees.

 CODE OF CONDUCT

-Our Code of Business Conduct and Ethics, Anti-Corruption Compliance Policy, and Code of Ethics for the Chief Executive Officer and Senior Financial Officers reiterate Oceaneering’s commitment to integrity and ethical standards and clearly convey to all employees and related third parties how our Code of Conduct pertains to business relationships with us.
+Our Code of Conduct, Anti-Corruption Compliance Policy, and Code of Ethics for the Chief Executive Officer and Senior Financial Officers reiterate Oceaneering’s commitment to integrity and ethical standards and clearly convey to all employees and related third parties how our Code of Conduct pertains to business relationships with us.